 Note: We have a more recent economic forecast for 2021 that can be found here.

-In Part 3 of our series, we are shifting our focus from the U.S. Economy and looking at the stock market and valuation metrics.
+In Part 2 of our series, we are still analyzing the state of the U.S. Economy and will look at GDP Growth & Monetary Policy and Inflation.

 Let’s dive in.